+where here, $\rm F_{start}$ is the Fe~{\sc{xvi}} flux as measured from SDO/AIA 335~\AA\ observations at the start time of the respective phase, $\rm t_{start}$, as defined by the criteria outlined in Section~\ref{subsec:elp_detection}.
+Similarly, $\rm F_{peak}$ is the peak Fe~{\sc{xvi}} flux in each respective phase occurring at time $\rm t_{peak}$, and $\rm F_{bg}$ is the background flux calculated from the preflare period defined in Section~\ref{subsec:elp_detection}.
 The global averages reported in this study are accompanied by the standard deviation ($\sigma$) of each parameter across the full ELP sample.
 These values reflect the intrinsic variability of the population rather than representing formal measurement uncertainties.
 Timing precision is constrained to the selected 60~s cadence of the AIA data, introducing an uncertainty of approximately $\pm$30~s in start and peak times.
 Flux-related metrics inherit this temporal uncertainty and an additional few percent variability from instrumental noise and background normalisation.
-These uncertainties are small compared with the overall spread of the measured distributions and do not affect the statistical trends discussed in the following section.
+These uncertainties are small compared with the overall spread of the measured distributions.
+To estimate the impact of AIA saturation on the flux-related measurements, the DESAT reconstruction method of \citet{Schwartz2015desat} was applied to a small test sample of ten saturated flares.
+For each event, the enhancements derived from the original saturated and reconstructed images were compared.
+The enhancement difference, $\Delta E$, ranged from 0.02 to 0.14, with a mean values of 0.07.
+This additional uncertainty is applied to the calculated flux-related metrics.
+It should be noted that most flares in the sample did not suffer from saturation effects, particularly not during the late-phase, where the emission region is typically larger and more diffuse.
+Ultimately, these systematic uncertainties are included for completeness and to exercise precautionary estimates, but they do not impact the statistical trends discussed in the following section.